divyashree-21/smart-parking-system/README.md

    ```

 ## Usage Guide
-1. Open the application in your browser at `http://localhost:3000`.
+1. Open the application in your browser.
 2. Sign up or log in to access the dashboard.
 3. View available parking spots and manage bookings.